Group G: Belgium, Panama, Tunisia, England

 Tunisia meanwhile will provide England’s opening opposition.
 Tunisia are strong defensively marshalled by champions league regular Aymen Abdennour.
 They aren’t the most dynamic side but Rennes’ former Sunderland winger Whabi Khazri provides pace and creativity to a functional side.

-The goalkeeping pecking order remains unclear with Joe Hart’s patchy form opening the door for Jordan Pickford but the biggest issue is central midfield, where England have lacked a player to link defence with attack and there’s a desperate lack of creativity to go with the defensive Eric Dier.
-Dier’s Spurs teammate Harry Winks could prove pivotal to England with his range of passing and willingenss to move forward.
+The goalkeeping pecking order remains unclear with Joe Hart’s dropped opening the door for Jordan Pickford or Jack Butland but the biggest issue is central midfield, where England have lacked a player to link defence with attack and there’s a desperate lack of creativity to go with the defensive Eric Dier.
+Dier’s Spurs teammate Harry Winks could have been a key man but for injury so Ruben Loftus-Cheek could prove a bolter with his range of passing and willingenss to move forward.

 The kind draw has raised hopes of a strong showing in Russia but limited sides like Tunisia and Panama are the sort of teams England struggled with in qualifying.
-England will need to improve their distribution in midfield to break these sides down- prompting talk of Adam Lallana or Dele Alli playing a more withdrawn role.
+England will need to improve their distribution in midfield to break these sides down- prompting talk of Jesse Lingard or Dele Alli playing a more withdrawn role.

 No big name nation needs a strong showing more than England after their desperate showings in 2010, 2014 & Euro 2016, the incredible progress of their youth sides this year hints at better days ahead but they need to start at senior level next summer.